 Bach cantatas are difficult to categorise as anything other than their own unique genre.
 Yes, they contain choral parts; but they also contain instrumental and solo vocal movements -so they are really not ‘vocal’, ‘instrumental’ or ‘choral’, but are entirely sui generis.
 Besides, there are so many Bach cantatas that separating them out into their own sub-folder is a really useful way of organising the physical storage of your digital music files.
 Some other composers wrote things which are commonly called ‘cantatas’ -Vivaldi, for example.
 I don’t have a problem using the Bach-specific term for such non-Bach examples, either.

 Large-scale works that, whilst an orchestra may be present, are principally concerned with a choir performance.
 Requiem masses are a good example of this genre: Verdi’s or Berlioz requires a huge orchestra, for example -but they are clearly more choral in nature than purely orchestral.
 Note that Oratorios are examples of choral works and could well be classified as such.
 However, oratorios tend to contain large parts for solo recitative (the Evangelist, for example), and thus are not ‘purely’ choral in nature.
 I therefore regard oratorios to belong in their own genre, whereas I don’t think requiems and masses in general are sufficiently distinct in nature.
 I thought for quite a while whether I should distinguish between “Choral – Sacred” and “Choral – Secular”, but felt in the end that it wasn’t a useful distinction to make.
 I similarly wondered about creating a separate genre for ‘Masses’, but decided that I’d be tempted to catalogue Te Deums and Magnificats as ‘Masses’, when liturgically speaking they are nothing of the sort.
 You might also want to break Choral into smaller subsets -but think carefully about the logic and utility of doing so before you take the plunge!

 Large-scale orchestral works that contain a part for a solo (sometimes two or more) virtuoso instrumental parts.
 Obvious examples are piano concertos, violin concertos and the Britten Cello Symphony (whatever the composer thought!).
 Yes, concertos involve large orchestras, but they are distinctive enough in character to warrant their own genre classification.

-Film and Radio
+Film – Theatre – Radio

 A number of 20th century composers wrote significant orchestral works as radio plays and film scores.
 Often they are purely orchestral in nature and could, therefore, be classified as ‘orchestral’.
 But they usually have a programmatic and narrative nature which makes them a distinct genre in their own right.
 Frequently, too, radio scores will contain spoken or sung narrative, so that they are not ‘purely’ orchestral or vocal works in any case.
 There is also a body of work intended for performance as incidental music in the theatre.
 Benjamin Britten’s music for the Ascent of F6 would count under this heading -but I don’t think I would characterise Handel or Purcell incidental music in the same way.
 “Film” and ‘”Radio” implies modern theatre, not ancient!

 I don’t classify much music in this genre, but there are some works written for large-scale public performance (therefore, not chamber), but only for a handful of instruments (therefore, not orchestral).
 For example, Britten’s Fanfare for St. Edmundsbury, which requires four trumpeters to perform in the open air.